project-codeflare/appwrapper/site/_pages/arch-controller.md

 Kueue requires the definition of an Admission Controller that ensures that the `.spec.suspend` field of newly created AppWrapper instances is set to true.
-We also leverage the Admission Controller to ensure that the user creating the AppWrapper is also entitled to create the contained resources and to validate AppWrapper-specific invariants.
+We also leverage the Admission Controller to ensure that the user creating the AppWrapper is entitled to create all wrapped resources and to validate AppWrapper-specific invariants.

 See [appwrapper_webhook.go]({{ site.gh_main_url }}/internal/webhook/appwrapper_webhook.go)